How shrinking planets might explain missing planets

-Category: Space Hits: 3Artist’s concept of Gliese 1214b, a mini-Neptune and possible shrinking planet.
+Category: Space Hits: 5Artist’s concept of Gliese 1214b, a mini-Neptune and possible shrinking planet.
 Worlds like this may sometimes lose their thick atmospheres and literally decrease in size, becoming super-Earths.
 Shrinking planets might help explain a mystery gap in exoplanet sizes.
 Image via NASA/ ESA/ G. Bacon (STScI)/ L. Kreidberg & J. Bean (U. Chicago)/ H. Knutson (Caltech)/ AAS Nova.

 Can planets shrink?
 New research from the Flatiron Institute in New York City suggests they can.
 Shrinking planets might be the solution to the mystery gap in the sizes of exoplanets discovered so far.
 Planets between 1.5 and two times Earth’s radius are mostly missing.
 The idea is that mini-Neptunes – smaller than Neptune but larger than super-Earths – might lose their thick atmospheres and thereby decrease in size.